Iron flower: Customary form

 Before the iron flower show, a two-story octagonal shed more than ten feet high is set up in the center of the wide square.
 The first floor is 4 meters high and the second floor is 1.5 meters high.
 A pole more than ten feet high was erected in the center, and firecrackers are hung on the pole.
 A puddling furnace for melting molten iron is set up next to it.
 The long stick used by the craftsman is an iron spoon as thick as a fist and as long as a ruler.

 When performing iron flower, the craftsman is topless, holding the upper part of the iron spoon filled with molten iron in one hand and the rod without molten iron in the other hand, quickly scooping up the high-temperature molten iron and throwing it into the air with force.
 More than a dozen craftsmen shuttle back and forth to create iron flowers of different shapes and sizes, and the audience can enjoy the spectacular sight of sparks blooming in the night sky.
 Blooming like flowers and falling like meteor showers.
 Firecrackers are blasting, shaking the earth.
-Whenever the iron flower performance is performed, the nearby dragon lantern festival will bring dragon lanterns to add to the fun.
+Whenever iron flower is performed, the nearby dragon lantern festival will bring dragon lanterns to add to the fun.
 When the iron flower slowly descended in the air, it formed a colorful flower, and the dragon lantern shuttled through the iron flower, just like a dragon flying in the flowers.
 This scene is not only visually impactful, but also full of vitality.

 As an ancient folk art, iron flower embodies rich historical and cultural connotations.
 It not only shows the exquisite skills of ancient Chinese iron smelting technology, but also carries people's yearning and pursuit for a better life.

 During the 2021 Spring Festival, the iron flower performance at the Long live Mountain Scenic Area in Kaifeng was broadcast on CCTV News.
 The red molten iron shot into the sky, and the spectacular scene made the audience cheer.
 Iron Flower is a famous traditional folk performance in Kaifeng, an intangible cultural heritage item in Henan, and one of the top ten folk arts in the Yellow River Basin.